edalorzo/fundamental-programming/README.rst

 Notice how our ``ExceptionHandlers`` class now extends ``ResponseEntityExceptionHandler`` and we override the ``handleHttpMessageNotReadable`` method for the particular case of a ``HttpMessageNotReadableException``, which is the exception Spring throws when it fails to deserialize our JSON object.

-In the handler we go over the tree of causes of the exception to determine if the original cause was ``NullPointerException`` or a ``IllegalArgumentException`` which are the two exceptions we use to validate our DTOs.
+In the handler, we go over the tree of causes of the exception to determine if the original cause was ``NullPointerException`` or a ``IllegalArgumentException`` which are the two exceptions we use to validate our DTOs.
 If so, we handle the case by sending a 400 Bad Request with the corresponding ``ErrorModel`` object containing the same details given in the exception message.
 The net effect is similar to what bean validation would have sent.

-In general I tend to prefer this approach better than using bean validation.
-Its major advantages are that the objects are always consistent and valid and I can exploit immutability.
-It's main disadvantage (compared to bean validation) is that it only reports one constraint at the time.
+In general, I tend to prefer this approach better than using bean validation.
+Its major advantages are that the objects are always consistent and valid, and I can exploit immutability.
+Its main disadvantage (compared to bean validation) is that it only reports one constraint at the time.

 Testing Components
 ------------------

-In the following section I present some ideas of different aspects that are worth testing for every type of component.
+In the following section, I present some ideas of different aspects that are worth testing for every type of component.

 Transport and Value Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^